Video-assisted Thoracoscopic Surgery

 - Write down the correct date, time, and location of your surgery.

 - Arrange a ride home.
 Ask a family member or friend to drive you home after your surgery or procedure.
 Do not drive yourself home.

 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.

-- You may need to have blood tests, electrocardiogram (ECG), chest x-ray, and other tests.
-You may be asked to have a pulmonary function test and blood gas exam.
-Ask your caregiver for more information about tests you may need.
-Write down the date, time, and location of each test.
+- You may need blood tests before your surgery.
+You may also need a chest x-ray, EKG, or pulmonary function test.
+Talk to your caregiver about these or other tests you may need.
+Write down the date, time, and location for each test.